This page is to here to help you understand how the electric underfloor heating system works and whether it’s the right system for you.

 When the system is turned on a current will pass through the wires to generate heat that will pass through the floor and evenly heat the surrounding area.
 The system is also connected to a sensor that sends information directly to a thermostat which allows you to have full control over the temperature in a room.

-Electric underfloor heating is a popular choice among many homeowners as it due to various options of installation and materials, it can be placed in small or awkward locations.
+Electric underfloor heating is a popular choice among many homeowners due to various options of installation and materials; it can be placed in small or awkward locations.

-However, you will also need to consider the price of installation which can include all of the following:
+However, you will also need to consider the price of installation which can include:

 Typically speaking an electric underfloor heating system costs less to install than a wet underfloor heating solution.
 Even so, there are some important things to take into account when looking at electric underfloor heating such as the size and shape of the room, how well is it insulated and how you will use it.
 The most common rooms you'll find electric underfloor heating installed are bathrooms, en-suites and smaller areas such as sun lounges or kitchens.
 Installing electric underfloor heating in large rooms may not be as cost-effective.